What we are putting effort into. Beyond what we sell.

 Goal: Publish carbon-per-inference numbers per Griffin variant.

-Per-variant carbon-per-inference figures for the Griffin, Eagle, and Lino families, measured from actual inference fleets and published on a quarterly cadence with methodology notes.
+Per-variant carbon-per-inference figures for the Griffin, Eagle, and Lion families, measured from actual inference fleets and published on a quarterly cadence with methodology notes.
 We do this because the industry is opaque about the compute cost of AI inference, and security AI is no exception.
 If a customer wants to optimise for footprint as well as latency, they should have the numbers to do it.

 Outcome